microsoft/onnxruntime/docs/ORTModule_Training_Guidelines.md

 ### 2.2 Memory Optimization

-Q: Want to run a bigger batch size?
+Q: *Want to run a bigger batch size?*

-Q: The model hit OOM during training, even using minimum required batch size?
+Q: *The model hit OOM during training, even using minimum required batch size?*

 Check [Memory Optimizer for ONNX Runtime Training](Memory_Optimizer.md) for how to leverage ORT's recomputation techniques.

 ### 3. Use `FusedAdam` to Accelerate Parameter Update

-Parameter update is done by optimizers (for example AdamW) with many elementwise operations. `FusedAdam` launches the elementwise update kernels with multi-tensor apply, allowing batches of gradients applied to corresponding parameters.
+Parameter update is done by optimizers (for example AdamW) with many elementwise operations. `FusedAdam` launches the elementwise update kernels with multi-tensor apply, allowing batches of gradients applied to corresponding parameters for each time kernel launch.

 Here is a sample switch from torch `AdamW` optimizer to `FusedAdam`.